Faculty Member Appointed to CSWE and BPD Leadership Positions

 On top of these leadership positions, Boone was also appointed this fall as the Field Committee chair of the Association of Baccalaureate Social Work Program Directors, her first leadership role within the organization.
 “Field is an integral part of social work education and is the link between course content and integral into the practice world,” stressed Boone.

-As she acclimates to this new role, Boone will ensure that field directors and coordinators have a voice and that the committee provides direction in field education to deliver cutting edge field experiences to prepare future social workers.
+As she acclimates to this new role, Boone will ensure that field directors and coordinators have a voice and that the committee provides direction in field education to deliver cutting-edge field experiences to prepare future social workers.
 One of those challenges includes navigating COVID-19, which has impacted service delivery to clients, student experiences in field placements and agency/organization operations.

 Boone encourages all social workers and educators to become involved in organizations like BPD, NASW and CSWE.
 “Involvement is essential as policy and education changes at this level,” Boone concluded.
 “Being able to assist in shaping the direction of social work education starts with social work organizations.”